Z323323/LaTeX-from-terminal/README.md

 ANOTHER IMPORTANT NOTE: Since the second utility is completely independent, you CAN (and it's even better if you do it), modify the contents of ```initial_project_tree_list.txt``` as you want, creating the whitelist you want.
 We can say ```generate_initial_project_tree_list.sh``` is really useful to speed up the process initially.
 Below its content.

 **LAST (but not least) NOTE**: This script and every other script I developed (well that was mainly Gemini work but, you know, it can't take credits so...) **are meant to be used once you positioned yourself in the project directory**.
-Pleas don't forget this thing.
+Please don't forget this thing.
 This means you just need to write ```cd /???/your-project``` before running executables.
+Also the script below should always be the first you run, otherwise it will be quite useless.

 ```bash
 #!/bin/bash